nazpins/naztech-automated-data-sorting-tools/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-Welcome to Naztech Automated Data Sorting Tools, a curated collection of tools and scripts designed to streamline your digital workflow.
+Welcome to Naztech ADST, a curated collection of tools and scripts designed to streamline your digital workflow.
 This repository offers a wide range of utilities for document sorting, file organization, duplicate image removal, and more.
 The goal is to provide efficient solutions that enhance productivity and simplify day-to-day tasks.

 ## Table of Contents